Electrical Cabling Throughout History in Melbourne

 Vulcanised Indian Rubber (VIR) Cable – 1910s to 1950s

-The age of this cabling now means that it is now unsafe and the whole house will usually need to be rewired with modern, safe TPS cabling.
+The age of this cabling means that it is unsafe, and the whole house will usually need to be rewired with modern, safe TPS cabling.
 This is because the rubber insulation deteriorates over time due to exposure to oxygen.
-As the rubber dries out it becomes brittle and can easily flake off or crack, leaving exposed live conductors in the roof or walls of your home.
+As the rubber dries out, it becomes brittle and can easily flake off or crack, leaving exposed live conductors in the roof or walls of your home.

-This is particularly dangerous for anyone that enters the roof space or comes into contact with any cabling (eg. during renovations) as there is the risk of electric shock.
-If undiscovered, these exposed conductors can also cause arcing which can result in fires.
+This is particularly dangerous for anyone who enters the roof space or comes into contact with any cabling (e.g., during renovations), as there is the risk of electric shock.
+If undiscovered, these exposed conductors can also cause arcing, which can result in fires.

-Even if the insulation surrounding the cable has not visibly crumbled, it is unsafe to do any alterations on the circuit or re-connect the cables to a power outlet or light switch as disturbing the cable can break down the insulation and expose the live cables.
+Even if the insulation surrounding the cable has not visibly crumbled, it is unsafe to alter the circuit or reconnect the cables to a power outlet or light switch, as disturbing the cable can break down the insulation and expose the live cables.

-In many cases, the timber ducting that the VIR cabling was installed in will have rotted or splintered, so it is very easy to break if someone if moving around the roof space.
+In many cases, the timber ducting that the VIR cabling was installed in will have rotted or splintered, so it is very easy to break if someone is moving around the roof space.
 This could disturb the rubber cables that are in the ducting and cause the insulation to crumble.
-Rubber cabling that was installed in metal conduit is not any safer, because if the insulation has deteriorated then the conductors may come into contact with the metal, causing the whole conduit to be live!
+Rubber cabling that was installed in metal conduits is not any safer because if the insulation has deteriorated, then the conductors may come into contact with the metal, causing the whole conduit to live!

 As the VIR cable does not have an integrated earth cable, it relied on a bare earth cable to be run alongside.
-This earth cable can be easily disturbed or broken by people in the roof space or during renovations.
-This leaves your lighting or power circuit without earth protection.
+This earth cable can be easily disturbed or broken by people in the roof space or during renovations, leaving your lighting or power circuit without earth protection.

 VIR Cotton Rubber Cables